p2p-org/polkadot-profit-transformer/README.md

 On sync in progress, you'll see `{status: "syncronization"}`

 After sync completed `{status: "syncronized"}`, the streamer will switch to the finalized blocks listening, and Redash starts with pre-set datasource and dashboard.

+Also you can take a look in logs by enter followinf command `docker-compose -f docker-compose.yml -f docker-compose.ksql.yml -f docker-compose.redash.yml logs -tf --tail=10 streamer`.
+In logs you'll see last block processing and its hash.

 ### Redash